SKindij/Asynchronous-Programming-JS/README.md

 		     } ).finally( () => {  console.log('this will get called all the time');  } );
 ```

-To handle errors with ``catch`` is best practice.
+&emsp;To handle errors with ``catch`` is best practice.
 Unhandled Promise rejections will crash your application with a fatal exception.<br>

 ```javascript
 	const fs = require('fs');